Court Processes FAQ

 I missed my arraignment hearing.
 Now what?

-When you received the citation, you promised to appear.
-If you fail to appear as promised, the judge issues may issue arrest warrant for you.
+When you received the citation, you promised to appear at your arraignment hearing.
+If you fail to appear as promised, a Pre-Warrant Hearing will be scheduled for you before a warrant is issued for your arrest.
+If you fail to appear to your Pre-Warrant hearing, the judge may issue a warrant.
 If a warrant is issued, you can be arrested by the El Paso Police Department or other law enforcement agencies.

 QUESTIONS ABOUT TRIAL HEARINGS